Women taking Fosamax for several years may be prone to femur fractures

-Several studies have reported the occurrence of specific and rare types of femur fractures in individuals (mostly women) who had been taking bisphosphonates, specifically alendronate (Fosamax), for approximately 4-8 years.2,3,4,5,6,7,8,9Two new studies presented at the American Academy of Orthopaedic Surgeons national meeting this week have drawn more attention to this potential hazard.10 Long term users of alendronate (Fosamax) – were found to be at significantly higher incidence of fractures.11 A frightening detail of these reports is that the fractures had occurred under minimal trauma – these fractures are not from falls.
+Several studies have reported the occurrence of specific and rare types of femur fractures in individuals (mostly women) who had been taking bisphosphonates, specifically alendronate (Fosamax), for approximately 4-8 years.2,3,4,5,6,7,8,9Two additional and more recent studies have drawn more attention to this potential hazard.10 Long term users of alendronate (Fosamax) – were found to be at significantly higher incidence of fractures.11 A frightening detail of these reports is that the fractures had occurred under minimal trauma – these fractures are not from falls.
 In fact, in most cases, these women were performing low-energy exercise, sometimes just walking down a flight of stairs.12,13

 These medications have other serious side effects as well, such as atrial fibrillation a heart rhythm disturbance.
 Prevention of osteoporosis and bone fractures does not need to involve potentially dangerous drugs.